Fruit growing

 Provanto Ultimate Bug Killer, 1L - Fast Acting Bug Spray with Up To 2 Weeks Protection From Pests, Contact Insecticide for Indoor & Outdoor Plants

-• CONVENIENT: ready to use spray with twist and lock function for quick application
+• EASY TO USE: Convenient, ready to use spray with twist and lock function for quick application

 • WIDE RANGE: Can be used to protect many ornamentals and more than 50 different crops